ForestWitchReyna/PythonGeneration/README.md

 The project was requested by a client running a pop-up cafe offering home-made food and drinks to local offices.
 As such they needed a software application to enable them to log and track orders.

-Your client has launched a pop-up café in a busy business district.
-They are offering home-made lunches and refreshments to the surrounding offices.
-As such, they require a software application which helps them to log and track orders.